OpenNBS/nbs.js/readme.md

 Heavily inspired by [NBSEditor](https://github.com/TheGreatFoxxy/NBSEditor/blob/408e3e58058bd72286fc7e9740d62a39a0c919dd/src/NBS.js) and [NoteBlockAPI](https://github.com/koca2000/NoteBlockAPI).

 **Note:** This API is still in early development.
+Writing NBS files is not yet supported.
 Report any bugs found!

 ### Including
 As a browser script